athulravindran87/spring-cloud-config/README.md

-# Spring Cloud Config Server
+# Spring Cloud Config Server - Auto Refresh using Apache Kafka
 A Spring Cloud Config Server - A demonstration of Discovery first and Config first.

 ## Stack: